pantheon-org/opencode-warcraft-notifications/docs/src/content/docs/github-workflows/squash-merge-configuration.md

 ---
-title: "Repository Merge Strategy Configuration"
+title: 'Repository Merge Strategy Configuration'
-description: "Our merge request should always be a squash so we do not have excessive number of releases being created.
-We want one and only one release per merge r"
+description: 'Our merge request should always be a squash so we do not have excessive number of releases being created.
+We want one and only one release per merge r'
 ---

 # Repository Merge Strategy Configuration